-In 2010 Funcom continued to invest in Age of Conan, continuously upgrading the game and adding new content.
-In May 2010, the first expansion pack for the game, Rise of the Godslayer, was launched.
-The bulk of the revenues in 2010 originated from Age of Conan.

-The Secret World, Funcom's next large-scale MMO is progressing well.
-The game's team size was around 130 people at the year end of 2010.
-The Secret World will use the next version of the proprietary Dream-World Technology that was developed for Age of Conan as the core game engine, which will reduce the technical risk of the project significantly.
+The bulk of the revenues in 2011 originated from Age of Conan.
+In 2011 Funcom continued to invest in Age of Conan, continuously upgrading the game and adding new content.
+The development of The Secret World, Funcom's next large-scale MMO is progressing well.
+The launch date for the game has been set to June 19, 2012.
+The game's team size was around 200 people at the year end of 2011.
+The Secret World will use the next version of the proprietary DreamWorld Technology that was developed for Age of Conan as the core game engine, which will reduce the technical risk of the project significantly.

-Funcom's free-to-play game-initiatives progressed well in 2010.
-The Company's efforts into this segment reached a new phase with the three-way partnership with IMG and 505 Games for a service and game related to the Fashion Week brand, first to be launched on Facebook.
-Funcom has taken a portfolio view on its free-to-play initiatives, assuming that portion of its free-to-play games will succeed, however, with the Fashion Week project, the Company believes the likelihood for success to be relatively high.
-Also, the investment into this project will be relatively higher than for Funcom's other Facebook initiatives.
-In addition to the Fashion Week project, the Company has 3 other free-to-play game concepts in beta stages.
+The Company's efforts into the free-to-play segment reached a new phase with the three-way partnership with IMG and 505 Games for a service and game related to the Fashion Week brand, to be launched on Facebook.
+The investment into this project will be significantly higher than for Funcom's previous Facebook initiatives.

 The Supervisory Board is responsible for supervising the policy pursued by the Management Board and the general course of affairs of the Company and the business enterprises which it operates.
 The Supervisory Board assists the Management Board with advice relating to the general policy aspects connected with the activities of the Company.
 In this context the Supervisory Board is inter alia responsible for monitoring and advising the Management Board, supervising the Company's strategy, and monitoring the functioning of internal risk management and control systems.
 The Supervisory Board supervises the objectives for financial structure and adopts the Company's plans and budgets.
 The Supervisory Board approves items of major strategic and/or financial importance for the Company.
 All this in accordance with the Company's articles of association and applicable law.
-During the 2010 financial year the Supervisory Board has discussed both its own functioning, that of its individual members and that of the Remuneration Committee and the Audit Committee and finds that the performance of each the Supervisory Board, its individual members, the Remuneration Committee and the Audit Committee, respectively, meet the standards set for that purpose.
+During the 2011 financial year the Supervisory Board has discussed both its own functioning, that of its individual members and that of the Remuneration Committee and the Audit Committee and finds that the performance of each the Supervisory Board, its individual members, the Remuneration Committee and the Audit Committee, respectively, meet the standards set for that purpose.
 The Supervisory Board has furthermore discussed the overall composition of the Supervisory Board and competencies of its individual members.
 The Supervisory Board has in addition discussed the composition and functioning of the Management Board and its individual members and continues to have full confidence in the Management Board's current composition and capabilities of the individual Managing Directors.
-In the course of the 2010 financial year the Supervisory Board has also discussed the Company's strategy and risks associated with the operation of its business.
+In the course of the 2011 financial year the Supervisory Board has also discussed the Company's strategy and risks associated with the operation of its business.
 To that end the Management Board has presented the Supervisory Board with its assessment of the functioning of the Company's internal risk management and control systems.
 The Supervisory Board is of the opinion that the current risk management and control systems are adequate and that the Management Board has furthermore not suggested any amendments thereto.
 During the year the Supervisory Board has regularly had discussions with the Management Board regarding corporate strategy.